tinymce/tinymce/README.md

 - [tinymce-vue](https://github.com/tinymce/tinymce-vue)
 - [tinymce-angular](https://github.com/tinymce/tinymce-angular)

-With over 29 integrations, and 400+ API’s, see the TinyMCE docs for a full list of editor [integrations](https://www.tiny.cloud/docs/integrations/).
+With over 29 integrations, and 400+ APIs, see the TinyMCE docs for a full list of editor [integrations](https://www.tiny.cloud/docs/integrations/).

 ### Customization